 Police seek help to identify man and woman after security guard at a Hampshire B&M store was assaulted

+Man and woman hunted after security guard at a Hampshire B&M store was assaulted

 POLICE are seeking help to identify a man and a woman following an assault on a security guard for a Hampshire B&M store that left him with an injured hand.